 - Become a member of the KCC Honors Program, which includes fulfilling Honors Program completion requirements.

-- Attend the KCC Foundation Scholarship Dinner held each October; you will receive an invitation in the mail.
+- Attend the KCC Foundation Scholarship Event held each fall.

 - When eligible, join Phi Theta Kappa (the International Honors Society of the Two-Year College) and maintain active involvement.

 - Write a thank you letter to your scholarship donor each spring semester.

 - Actively participate in one or more college co-curricular activities each fall and spring semester, which may be through, but not limited to: Student Leadership Institute, Student Life events/programs, student organizations, vocal and/or instrumental music, theater, and/or the Bruin Newspaper.